-After completing all required support and prerequisite courses, as well as the first three terms of the nursing courses, students are awarded COCC's certificate in Practical Nursing.
-This certificate qualifies students to take the NCLEX-PN national licensure examination and apply for licensure as a practical nurse (PN) from a State Board of Nursing.
+Students enrolled in Nursing can exit after the first year with preparation to be a practical nurse (PN) or after the second year with preparation to be a registered nurse (RN).
+The Practical Nursing certificate qualifies students to take the NCLEX-PN national licensure examination and apply for licensure as a practical nurse (PN) from a State Board of Nursing.
 Students who successfully complete the first year of nursing courses may continue into the RN sequence of courses without additional application requirements.